nitrogenlabs/lex/src/commands/storybook/README.md

 If no story files are detected:

 1. Make sure your story files follow the naming conventions
-2. Check that files are not in ignored directories (node_modules, dist, build)
+2. Check that files are not in ignored directories (node_modules, dist, lib, build)
 3. Create story files with `.stories.ts` or `.stories.js` extensions

 ### Port Already in Use